project2051/docker-workshop/04_Dockerfile/README.md

 ### What are the pros of Dockerfile?
 * It's a CODE - Can be versioned, reviewed, easily distributed (imagine a VM image now)
 * Easy to read, write - maintain
+* Can be added to project repository and become part of automated test run